mindspore-ai/docs/docs/mindformers/docs/source_en/function/weight_conversion.md

 ### Parameters

 - model: model name.
-- reversed: converts a MindFormers weight to the HuggingFace one.
+- reversed: converts a MindSpore Transformers weight to the HuggingFace one.
 - input_path: path of the HuggingFace weight folder, which points to the downloaded weight file.
-- output_path: path for storing the MindFormers weight file after conversion.
+- output_path: path for storing the MindSpore Transformers weight file after conversion.
 - dtype: weight data type after conversion.
 - n_head: takes effect only for the BLOOM model.
 Set this parameter to `16` when `bloom_560m` is used and to `32` when `bloom_7.1b` is used.
 - hidden_size: takes effect only for the BLOOM model.
 Set this parameter to `1024` when `bloom_560m` is used and to `4096` when `bloom_7.1b` is used.